bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 ## Setting up a test account

-You need to create a sandbox test account in order to test the in-app purchases.
+In order to test in the in-app purchases you need to create a sandbox test account.

 1. Log in to [iTunes Connect](https://itunesconnect.apple.com).